Coin Collecting Guide for Beginners Logo

 Valuable or rare coins are pretty scarce in pocket change today, but several series of coins still found in circulation offer the beginner a fun and interesting collection.
 The 50 State Quarters or the Presidential Dollars are a couple of examples.

-• Coin Shops: Coin shops are another good place to find a new coin for your collection.
 Most coin shops have coin prices that will fit any budget.
 Most even have baskets of bargain coins that are very inexpensive.
 You won't find anything worth much in these bargain baskets but you will find some interesting coins for your collection.

-And don't forget that many coin shop owners are experts in their field, and may be willing to talk to you and give you some pointers if they are not too busy.
 Don't forget that they are in business to make a profit, therefore they cannot take time away from paying customers to answer a lot of newbie questions, but most are just like fishermen, they love to talk about their hobby when time permits.

 • Coin Shows: Keep your eye out for coin shows in your area.
 Coin shows have the advantage of having many coin dealers all in one place.
-This might be a good place to compare different prices by different dealers or to hone up on your grading skills.

-Beware, however, that just because a dealer is at a coin show does not mean that he is a reputable dealer.
 Use caution and make sure your grading skills are up to par before making a major purchase.
 To find a coin show near you try this site.

-• Internet and Mail Order Sales: There are many dealers that do business by mail or over the internet.
 Again, I urge you to use caution.
 Since you cannot see the coin that you are purchasing, you have no way of knowing if the coin you will receive will be the same as described.

 If you want to do business with some of these dealers, here are a few things to keep in mind: